thelazercat77/umamusume-sweepy-testfork/README.md

 - Reverted some awful code written for template matching that was "faster" but broke randomly because it rejected matches too aggressively.
 - Updated the MANT tier defaults because I was tired of updating the tiers and moving items around to make them sane.
 - Fixed some bugs with TS Climax races where it tried to go to race early, wouldn't use hammer cleats, and other weirdness.
+- Fixed a bug with megaphone turn tracking that was causing it to double decrement and messing up the turn logic.
 - Safety click checks have been added for Rest and Recreation.
 This was due to the old code using unsafe areas to click on.
 - You can now install the Python dependencies in `venv` and just run `start.bat` without polluting your core Python install.